Juan López (cigar): History

 In September 1960, the Cuban revolutionary government nationalized the Cuban cigar industry and seized the factory where Juan López cigars were manufactured.
-Production has resumed, and today all Juan López cigars are made by hand (hecho a mano) at the La Habana factory in Havana.
+Production has resumed, and today all Juan López cigars are made by hand at the La Habana factory in Havana.

 Non-Cuban production

 There is also a non-Cuban "Juan Lopez" cigar made with Nicaraguan tobaccos and marketed by Altadis S.A. (now owned by Imperial Tobacco) in several sizes.